What's your name?

 Feedback Beacons

-After all, we went through this effort to construct a detailed sales pitch for Diggers, how do we know it’s working?
+We went through all this effort to construct a detailed sales pitch.
+How do we know it’s working?

 The marketer needs real-time feedback on how shoppers are responding to Selling Angles that are being pitched to them.

 We have a very specific strategy for this.
-It’s explained here: How Using Feedback Beacons Is Basically Cheating.
+It’s explained here: Feedback Beacons.